Refrescos & Bebidas – Refreshments & Drinks

-Refrescos and bebidas in other words soft drinks and drinks.
+Refrescos and bebidas – thirst quenching is an art in Mexico, from cerveza to agua frescos the creation of fresh and interesting beverages has been elevated from the simple to the sublime.
 Refrescos in Mexico are generally speaking soft drinks or pop.
 Most soft drinks here are made with cane sugar and have a very different taste than those from North of the border made with high fructose corn syrup.
 Coke is the most popular refresco in Mexico other refrescos include: Manzano a light bubbly apple based soda, Limon a sparkling drink with Mexican limes and Naranja an orange sparkling soda.
-Thirst quenching is an art in Mexico, from cerveza to agua frescos the creation of fresh and interesting beverages has been elevated from the simple to the sublime.

 Tepache, also known as pineapple “beer” is a Mexican drink made from fermenting the fruit, peel and juice of pineapples.
 It is very common in the Yucatan as it is pretty easy to make It’s fairly easy to make and you can find a recipe here at Saveur.